psyduckling/educ863_final_paper/report/math_score_analysis.md

 ##  - attr(*, ".internal.selfref")=<externalptr>
 ```

-From here onwards, we will also work with a subset of the data since we are only focusing on parental level of education and math score.
+From here on wards, we will also work with a subset of the data since we are only focusing on parental level of education and math score.

 ```r